 Elizabeth is a former Fulbright Fellow, graduated Phi Beta Kappa from Cornell University, and received a master’s degree from the University of London.
 She was selected as one of Alexandria’s 40 under 40 in 2017.
 In her day job, she co-leads Together We Bake, a nonprofit job training and personal development program for underserved women.

 Elizabeth is the founder of Fruitcycle, a social enterprise that produced healthy snacks from locally-sourced produce that would otherwise go to waste, while also providing jobs for women who had been homeless or formerly incarcerated.
 Recognizing a similarity in missions, Elizabeth merged Fruitcycle with Together We Bake in 2016.

-Before launching Fruitcycle, Elizabeth worked for the National Governors Association, where she served as governors' liaison to Congress, federal agencies, and the White House on issues related to transportation, economic development, and health.
+Before launching Fruitcycle, Elizabeth worked for the National Governors Association, where she served as a liaison to Congress, federal agencies and the White House on issues related to transportation, economic development and health.

 She and her husband, Stephen, live with their rescue cat, Julep and dog, Nori, thanks to the Animal Welfare League of Alexandria.